 Passing through a gut wrenching (for me) cliff hanging wooden walkway, you’ll come to the Wildkirchli Chapel, a sweet little chapel inhabiting a cave in the rocks since 1621.
 Could be an interesting place to see if it’s possible to get married here.

 Finally, we arrived to the most anticipated spot on the entire hike…the Berggasthaus Aescher-Wildkirchli which was named “Mountain Inn of the Year 2012” and “the World’s Most Interesting Restaurant” by Huffington Post, but if you ask me, I would say it’s the world’s best restaurant with stellar views!
 Not only is it a restaurant, but it was also a hostel, but at the moment doesn’t seem to take overnight stays anymore.
 But, forget that, and just admire the beauty of this amazing restaurant with views to last for dayyyysss!
 I definitely feel that the Aescher is one of most unusual sights to see in Switzerland as it is nestled into the rocky mountain.
 Where else can you find such a sight!?
 Clearly this is one of the most amazing hikes in Switzerland!

-Here, you’ll find several beer garden style tables lining the small patio with visitors coming to enjoy a drink, a delicious Rösti and soaking up the views.
+Here, you’ll find several beer garden style tables lining the small patio with visitors coming to enjoy a drink and soaking up the views.
 If you’re wondering what to eat at the Aescher, consider a delicious Rösti which is really like hasbrowns .
 We clinked our glass of Appenzeller beer, prosting to our one year of marriage and shared a Rösti which is similar to hash browns.